zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

         helm upgrade --install cert-manager jetstack/cert-manager \
             --set installCRDs=true --namespace cert-manager --create-namespace

-## Kong Gateway Configuration
+## Configure Kong Gateway

-Next, you will create a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) using the `kubectl create secret` command.
+Next, create a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) using the `kubectl create secret` command.
-You will also need to create a secret that contains generic credential and configuration variables.
+You also need to create a secret that contains generic credential and configuration variables.
 The `kubectl create secret` command packages your `license.json` file and your configuration variables into a secret object on the Kubernetes cluster.
 If you do not have a `license.json` file, please contact your account manager.

 2. Create Kong Namespace for {{site.base_gateway}}